-The principal activities of the Company continues to be the provision of Group Income Protection insurance, Group Life insurance, Group Critical Illness insurance and Dental insurance to UK employers to help them protect and ensure the health and wellbeing of their workforces.
+The principal activities of the Company continue to be the provision of Group Income Protection insurance ("GIP"), Group Life insurance, Group Critical Illness insurance and Dental insurance to UK employers to help them protect and ensure the health and wellbeing of their workforces.

-UL's strategy is to become a broader employee benefits provider, whilst growing its business.
-The Company's focus is on helping employers remove the volatility in their business by managing the impact of staff absence, and on providing financial security for individuals through its product offerings.
-The Company believes the best place to offer income protection and employee benefits is through the workplace and it continually seeks to provide innovative solutions and product offerings to meet this need.
+Our strategy recognises our strengths as a UK employee benefits expert with diversification of distribution and product.
+Our products help employers reduce volatility in their business by managing the impact of staff absence and provide financial security for individuals.
+We believe the best place to offer income protection and employee benefits is through the workplace and we continually seek to provide innovative solutions and propositions to meet this need.